aashay987/Social_Media_FastAPI/README.md

 ```

 ## Usage
-Use POSTMON to test various api endpoints.
+Use POSTMAN to test various api endpoints.

 Use CURL for api endpoints serving images.\
 Examples